A NERC funded short course to guide genomics and metabolomics research applied to environmental sciences

 University of Birmingham (UK), BGI China National GeneBank (Shenzhen, China), Mount Desert Island Biological Laboratory (USA)

-For this third annual training course in Environmental Genomics and Metabolomics, the curriculum is expanded to highlight a multi-omics (system biology) approach to research in environmental sciences.
+For this Fourth annual training course in Environmental Genomics and Metabolomics, the curriculum is expanded to highlight a multi-omics (system biology) approach to research in environmental sciences.
 It trains PhD students and early career postdoctoral scientists to investigate how gene function and metabolism are influenced by environmental conditions while accounting for variation that exists within and among natural populations.
 The course is built on the paradigm that this multidisciplinary research field encompassing ecology, evolution, toxicology, biostatistics and informatics will most effectively grow by training early career environmental scientists to properly design comprehensive, large-scale, Next Generation Sequencing and Metabolomics experiments enabled by drastically increased sample-throughput and lower costs.
 Most importantly, the challenges of manipulating and analysing population-level omics (big) data must be addressed.

 The course provides a significant introduction and much hands-on training experience so that participants can initiate their own environmental omics study and network with others in the field to launch Environmental Scientist careers in academia and industry.
 Case studies using multi-omics data sets collected at the University of Birmingham will be provided so that you can gain practical experience of analysing and integrating multi-omics data.